appcircleio/appcircle-docusaurus/docs/publish-module/publish-variables/index.md

 Below is an example of how this can be done.
 Once an ENV variable is modified in a step and saved to the output direction, it will become accessible in another step.

-- For first step.
+- For the first step.
 Suppose we create a release note using the [**Publish Release Note Component**](/workflows/common-workflow-steps/publish-release-notes) during the build process.
 We then want to modify and use this release note during the Publish process.

 ```bash